Antony Gormley: Career

+In 2024 Time Horizon, an installation of 100 cast iron sculptures, opened at Houghton Hall in Norfolk.
+The installation responded to the specific landscape of the parkland and the history of the hall.
+Gormley also unveiled True, for Alan Turing at King's College, Cambridge.
+This sculpture, made from slabs of Corten steel, celebrates the life and enduring influence of mathematician and computer scientist Alan Turing.
+Speaking on the sculpture, Gormley stated "Alan Turing unlocked the door between the industrial and the information ages.
+I wanted to make the best sculpture I could to honour a man who was pivotal in changing the course of all our lives.
+It is not about the memorialisation of a death, but about a celebration of the opportunities that a life allowed".

+Gormley's first solo exhibition in New York City in more than eight years opened at White Cube and ran until June 2024.
+The artist exhibited a new site-specific installation titled Aerial, from which the exhibition took its name.
+This sculpture was made from horizontal and vertical aluminium bars that filled the room like "whiskers" and visitors were invited to enter and find their way through this space.

+From 13 September 2025 to 4 January 2026, the Nasher Sculpture Center in Dallas is exhibiting Survey: Antony Gormley, the first major exhibition of his work in the United States.
+The exhibit spanned the breath of Gormley's work.
+In conjunction with the exhibit, Gormley installed works on the rooftops of skyscrapers in and around downtown Dallas.

 Recognition

 Gormley won the Turner Prize in 1994 with Field for the British Isles.
-He was quoted as saying that he was "embarrassed and guilty to have won...In the moment of winning there is a sense the others have been diminished.
-I know artists who've been seriously knocked off their perches through disappointment."

 Gormley has been a Royal Academician since 2003, and was a trustee of the British Museum from 2007 to 2015.
 He is an honorary fellow of the Royal Society of Arts and the Royal Institute of British Architects, honorary doctor of the universities of Teesside, Liverpool, University College London, and Cambridge, and a fellow of Trinity and Jesus Colleges, Cambridge.
-In October 2010, 100 other leading artists and he signed an open letter to Culture Minister Jeremy Hunt protesting cutbacks in the arts.
+In October 2010, along with 100 other leading artists, he signed an open letter to then Culture Minister Jeremy Hunt protesting cutbacks in the arts.

 On 13 March 2011, Gormley was awarded the Laurence Olivier Award for Outstanding Achievement in Dance for the set design for Babel (Words) at Sadler's Wells in collaboration with Sidi Larbi Cherkaoui and Damien Jalet.
 He was the recipient of the Obayashi Prize in 2012 and is the 2013 Praemium Imperiale laureate for sculpture.
 Gormley was knighted in the 2014 New Year Honours for services to the arts, having previously been appointed OBE in 1998.

-For Room, he received the 2015 Marsh Award for Excellence in Public Sculpture.
+For Room he received the 2015 Marsh Award for Excellence in Public Sculpture.